tdhock/tdhock.github.io/_posts/2022-06-17-research-mentorship-plan.md

   asking questions to help clarify your understanding, are important steps in advancing the frontier of knowledge (both your knowledge, and our collective knowledge).
+  "Science works on the frontier between knowledge and ignorance.
+We're not afraid to admit what we don't know.
+There's no shame in that.
+The only shame is to pretend that we have all the answers."
+Neil DeGrasse Tyson, Cosmos (2014), Episode 2: Some of the Things That Molecules Do.
 - make backups of data which are important for doing the above activities, by keeping copies in 2+ of the following:
   (1) your personal computer,